Damola18/mclearnms/README.md

 ## Installation
 - Clone the repo and cd into the project folder
-- <code>npm start</code> will open the localhost port on which the program
+- <code>npm start</code> will open the localhost port on which the program is running
 ## Usage
 [Click here](https://www.mclearnms.vercel.app) to open the page in your browser